 - Might not be cost-effective for use with only one child

 At the higher end of the market, at £299, there’s the Boori Natural Latex Pocket Sprung Mattress which is made out of natural fibres for supreme comfort.
 The cover is 100% cotton and it features a double-layer of 1000 baby sized pocket springs and 100% pure British Herdwick sheep padding so your child has the ultimate in comfort.
+It also features a removable luxury quilted natural organic cotton twill cover and a wipe clean innercare membrane which protects the mattress core.

 These natural fibres allow air to circulate so your baby doesn’t perspire; they are also long-lasting and a good investment for a cot-bed especially if you want it to last your child for several years.